Boonie hat: Hat, Camouflage (Tropical Combat) Type II

-In 1968 the U.S. Army authorized use of the woodland ERDL pattern (Engineering Research Development Laboratory) material, used in the 1969 and later production of hats in cotton ripstop material.
+In 1968 the U.S. Army authorized the use of the woodland ERDL pattern (Engineer Research & Development Laboratory) material, used in 1969 and later production of hats in cotton ripstop material.
 These were labeled, "Hat, Camouflage (Tropical Combat) Type II" with contract dates starting in 1968.
-They were in use from 1968 for both the Army and Air Force, and from 1969-70 for the Marine Corps and Navy.
+They were in use from 1968 for both the Army and Air Force, and from 1969 to 1970 for the Marine Corps and Navy.

 Hat, Sun, Hot Weather

 Later boonies are called "Hat, Sun" or "Hat, Sun, Hot Weather", which is still the designation for this type of cover.
 They are made in various patterns, in cotton ripstop or nylon blend cloth.